Quantifying Implantation Induced Damage and Point Defects with Multislice Electron Ptychography

+Although direct point defect identification has been successfully demonstrated with annular dark field (ADF) scanning transmission electron microscopy (STEM)\cite{akiyama,dopants_5nm,srtio3vac,ishikawa}, dynamical scattering severely limits its applicability and reliability due to sample thickness constraints (usually $<$10 nm)\cite{muller,dopants_2nm,dopants_5nm}.
+This generally precludes the ability to detect dopants at semiconductor-relevant concentrations within the limited analysis volume.
+Moreover, the atomic number contrast in ADF-STEM further limits vacancy detection, particularly for light elements, such as carbon or oxygen\cite{ovac,srtio3vac}.

-Recently, multislice electron ptychography overcomes the previous obstacles of electron microscopy by recovering three-dimensional sample information encoded within the interference pattern of overlapped diffraction disks within a four-dimensional (4D) STEM dataset\cite{gao4d,multiptychography,ptycho_thickness}.
-With atomic number dependence and spatial resolution limited by the thermal vibrations of the atoms\cite{multiptychography}, this method provides phase contrast originating from vacancies and dopants\cite{multiptychography,ovac}, highlighting the technique's potential as a near-ideal tool to probe the effects of implantation in a material while simultaneously characterizing sample's structure with extremely high spatial resolution.
-Multislice ptychography overcomes the problems of projection and dynamical scattering by splitting the sample into a series of slices, onto which the three-dimensional sample information is preserved, enabling analysis volumes exceeding 1,000 nm$^{3}$ \cite{ovac,multiptychography}.
+Contrasting with conventional imaging, multislice electron ptychography (MEP)\cite{multiptychography,ovac,interstitial,adaptive} has overcome the challenges of projection and dynamical scattering by iteratively solving for the sample potential as a series of slices, thus preserving three-dimensional sample information.
+The approach readily enables the reconstruction of volumes $>$2,000 nm$^{3}$, or approximately 10 nm (length) $\times$ 10 nm (width) $\times$ 40 nm (thickness)\cite{ovac,multiptychography,colin}.
+Moreover, with atomic number sensitivity ($\sim Z^{0.67}$) and spatial resolution limited by the thermal motion of the atoms \cite{multiptychography}, vacancies, interstitials, and dopants\cite{ovac,multiptychography,interstitial} can be measured.
+These capabilities highlight MEP's potential as a near-ideal tool to probe the effects of implantation in a material while simultaneously characterizing sample structure with extremely high spatial resolution.

-Among possible model implanted semiconductors to demonstrate the power of multislice electron ptychography, SiC has well-established synthesis processes, exists in a variety of polymorphs, and is widely used for power electronics and as a substrate for GaN in light-emitting diodes\cite{sicpower,ganled}.
-Recently, it has also been shown to be a particularly promising material for scalable and integrated quantum applications due to its ability to host various types of spin defects created via implantation\cite{variousdefects}.
+To quantify as-implanted sample damage with MEP, silicon carbide (SiC) serves as an ideal test case with widely available, near-defect free single crystal substrates\cite{single_crystals}.
+Moreover, it is composed of heavier and lighter elements (as opposed to only Si), exists in a variety of polymorphs (e.g.~3C, 4H, 6H), and it is widely used in electronic applications\cite{sicpower,ganled}.
+Furthermore, SiC is promising host material for scalable and integrated quantum applications due to its ability form a variety of spin-active defects created via implantation, such as divacanies or transition metal-vacancy complexes \cite{variousdefects}.
+Among various SiC dopants to test with MEP, erbium (Er) offers large atomic differences with the host and is widely used in optical devices\cite{Er}.